Exploring Asteroids by Constructing a Light Curve

-Using the results of the IDATA project, this Exploration finds the rotation rate of an asteroid by targeting the following goals:
+Using the results of the IDATA project, this Module finds the rotation rate of an asteroid by targeting the following goals:

 A) Astronomy Concepts: You will use accessible, hands-on activities to understand the concepts related to asteroid research in astronomy.

 B) Computational Thinking Skills: An accessible computer programming language, Quorum, will be used to teach you the basics of computer programming.
 As your computational thinking skills grow, we will explore how computer programming is used in astronomy.